Sympatholytic

-A sympatholytic (sympathoplegic) drug is a medication that opposes the downstream effects of postganglionic nerve firing in effector organs innervated by the sympathetic nervous system (SNS).
-They are indicated for various functions; for example, they may be used as antihypertensives.
+A sympatholytic (sympathoplegic) drug is a medication that reduces activity of the sympathetic nervous system (SNS).
+They are indicated for various conditions; for example, they may be used to treat high blood pressure.
 They are also used to treat anxiety, such as generalized anxiety disorder, panic disorder and PTSD.
 In some cases, such as with guanfacine, they have also shown to be beneficial in the treatment of ADHD.

 Mechanisms of action

 Antiadrenergic agents inhibit the signals of epinephrine and norepinephrine.
 They are primarily postsynaptic adrenergic receptor antagonists (alpha and beta adrenergic receptor antagonists, or "blockers"), inhibiting the downstream cellular signaling pathways of adrenergic receptors.
 However, there are exceptions: guanfacine and clonidine are adrenergic agonists at the α2 receptor; since this receptor is located presynaptically, agonism at this receptor inhibits the presynaptic release of adrenaline and noradrenaline, preventing postsynaptic adrenergic receptor activation and downstream signaling.

 Another way to inhibit adrenergic receptor signaling is by blocking the synthesis of catecholamines.
 Methyltyrosine, for example, inhibits one of the key enzymes in the pathway: tyrosine hydroxylase.

 For neurotransmitters to be released, they first must be stored in synaptic vesicles.
 Reserpine works by inhibiting VMAT, preventing the storage of neurotransmitters into synaptic vesicles.
 If VMAT is inhibited, neurotransmitters won't be released into the synaptic cleft, thereby inhibiting their downstream effect.

 Other drugs are preferentially toxic to sympathetic neurons.
 One method of obtaining such specificity is to exploit drugs that are substrates for a transporter preferentially expressed on sympathetic terminals, such as the norepinephrine transporter.
 Such transports allows the drugs to accumulate within sympathetic neurones, where they can act to inhibit sympathetic function.
 Such drugs include bretylium, guanethidine and 6-hydroxydopamine.